UsmanBadar/gomoku-ai/README.md

 Author: Usman Badar

-# Gomoku Game
+# Gomoku Game Board Simulation:

-This program is a web application of Gomoku game including:
+This program is a web application of Gomoku game board simulation including:
 1. User authentication with username (admin) and password (admin)
 2. Ability to set Board width
 3. Gomoku game